 There was another thing.
 The innocence bothered me because it came across as both insular and out of it.
 This was October of 2002 (or thereabouts), a year after September 11th and the run up to the Iraq War was well under way.
 They were selling t-shirts that sported a crazed anarchist setting a bomb (the old, round black kind) with “High on Fire” printed over it.
 There was a time, albeit a hundred years ago, when that image meant “Terrorist.”
 It was kind of punk to put that out in the midst of anti-terrorist hysteria, but I don’t think the t-shirt makers or the t-shirt hawkers were trying to say anything or make any connection between the band and current events.

 That became clear when Pike introduced “Baghdad,” the song which had really sold me on them.
-There was no mention of the coming war, Bush, Saddam, or anything else because, frankly, Pike wasn’t talking about contemporary Baghdad; he was talking about the Baghdad of the 12th Century when secret teachers walked the streets and Ismaelites immolated themselves at the command of the Old Man of the Mountain.
-It showed how they dwell in a mythical time totally divorced from present reality.
-It’s noble, in a way, but also insane.
+There was no mention of the coming war, Bush, Saddam Hussien, or anything else because, frankly, Pike wasn’t talking about contemporary Baghdad; he was talking about the Baghdad of the 12th Century when secret teachers walked the streets and Ismaelites immolated themselves at the command of the Old Man of the Mountain.
+It showed how High on Fire dwelt in a mythical time totally divorced from present reality.
+That’s noble, in a way, but also insane.

 After the show, Pike was kind of pacing around like someone who was trying not to get into a fight.
 I started talking to him about the Knights Templar and whether or not they saw themselves as some suchlike roving band of arrant mystics.
 I’m not sure how anyone should respond to that line of questioning but all he did was ask if I had any smoke on me.
 I didn’t so he blew me off.
 But then, thirty seconds later came back, shook my hand, apologized for being so gruff and thanked me for coming out.
 (Look, I got it.
 After a gig, you’re looking for either sex or drugs or both and, frankly, you generally get drugs off the dudes.)